Myles Everyday Short: we test the claims

 - Four-Way Stretch: the Everyday Short is just the right amount of stretchy.
 It’s held it’s stretch over many years.

 - Water-Repellent: water does simply bead off the shorts.
-As a bonus: you can wear them as swim trunks (be sure to read what do you wear under board shorts LINK)
+As a bonus: you can wear them as swim trunks (be sure to read what do you wear under board shorts)

-- Quick Drying: when I take these out of the masher, they are almost already 100% dry.
+- Quick Drying: when I take these out of the washer, they are almost already 100% dry.
 They dry very quickly and easily.

 - Bounce proof pockets – while nothing is 100% bounce proof, these do a great job holding important items like your cell phone.